TangibleInc/docs/docs/pages/guides/plugin-upgrade.md

 ## Vendor dependencies

-In the new setup, Composer is only used for dev dependencies needed for testing.
+In the new setup, by default Composer is only used for dev dependencies needed for testing.

 ```json
 {